ha2398/disc-events-sim-bank/README.md

 The simulator can be used as following:

-./simulator [-d DURATION]
+./simulator -h -d DURATION -i INTERVAL

+-h: Prints a help message.

-DURATION: Maximum duration of the simulation.
+-d: Sets the maximum duration of the simulation to DURATION.
 The default value is 1000.

+-i: Sets the maximum possible time for randomly generated service and interarrivals time to INTERVAL.
+The default value is 50.

 ## Events